Why Global PE Investors Are Betting Big On India’s Hospital Sector – Outlook Business

 The hospital sector is witnessing a growing IPO pipeline, reflecting strong investor interest and ongoing portfolio reshaping by private equity backers.

-In March 2026, Manipal Health Enterprises filed for an IPO of up to $1.17 billion, comprising a fresh issue of about $852.2 million and an offer for sale by existing investors including Temasek, TPG, Manipal Education and Novo Holdings, according to its draft prospectus.
-The company is betting on rising demand for speciality healthcare even as global markets remain volatile.
+In March 2026, Manipal Health Enterprises filed for an initial public offering (IPO) of up to $1.17 billion, comprising a fresh issue of about $852.2 million and an offer for sale by existing investors including Temasek, TPG, Manipal Education and Novo Holdings, according to its draft prospectus.
+Reuters reported that the company is betting on rising demand for specialised healthcare even as global markets remain volatile.

-Rising demand for specialised healthcare in India has been a key growth driver for hospital operators, attracting continued interest from global investors such as Blackstone, Novo Holdings and KKR, Reuters reported.
+Analysts say rising demand for specialised healthcare in India has been a key growth driver for hospital operators, attracting continued interest from global investors such as Blackstone, Novo Holdings and KKR, Reuters noted.

 Separately, in June 2025, investors including Sweden’s EQT, Blackstone, TPG-backed Quality Care India, Temasek, Manipal Hospitals and Malaysia’s IHH submitted binding bids for Ontario Teachers’ Pension Plan-owned Sahyadri Hospitals, according to Moneycontrol.
 The transaction highlights continued consolidation and active secondary buyout activity in the sector.